BenWiederhake/MetaContFn/README.md

 See that?
 A single bitflip in the input causes three bitflips in the output!

-Now let's say there's a fault somewhere else in the system (of course it's somewhere else; our code/hardware is *never* faulty!), and precisely that input pin doesn't quite read a logical 0, nor a logical
+Now let's say there's a fault somewhere else in the system, and precisely that input pin doesn't quite read a logical 0, nor a logical 1.
-1. The voltage is … somewhere in between.
-It "hangs in the air", so to speak.
+The voltage is somewhere in between, perhaps not even constant.
 In other words: it is metastable.
 Thus, the following might
 happen:

 ```